mickeys/lose-weight-keto/README.md

 During the weight-loss phase buy nothing that shows more than a carb; they sneakily add up.

-Hide lower-fat and fat-free options; because fat is your body's preferred fuel and because to remove fat they've resorted to adding a cornucopia of unpalettable ingredients, like guar gum.
-Whole, unadulterated foods are better for you.
+Hide lower-fat and fat-free options; because (1) fat is your body's preferred fuel and (2) food makers must replace the fat with things that don't belong inside you, like guar gum.

-Be mindful of calories.
-You'll have to eat less calories than a certain level (that you'll calculate shortly).
-Although calories are important, the _kind_ of calories you eat determine your hormonal response to food, which in turn determines whether your body will store or release fat.
+Be mindful of calorie count.
 <br clear="left">

 #### Weigh And Log All Foods BEFORE you cook / eat them